Alphawastaken/Alphawastaken/README.md

 - 🐍 **Python**: Scripting, automation, and machine learning prototypes.
 - 🛢️ **Databases**: Designing scalable apps with **MongoDB** and **PostgreSQL**.
 - 🐧 **Linux**: Love the terminal life and open-source ecosystems.

-I enjoy turning bugs into features, ideas into side-projects, and every problem into an opportunity to learn.

 ---

 ### 🤝 Looking For

 - 👨‍💻 **Collaboration** on unique CLI tools, system daemons, or DB-driven apps.
 - 🧠 **Mentorship** in writing clean, maintainable code and system design.

-> _“Code isn’t just code—it’s a conversation with your future self.”_

 ---

 ### 🧰 Tech Toolbox